Gimli, Manitoba: Economy

 Fishing has long been a primary driver of the Gimli economy.
 Today, commercial fishing still features many fourth generation fishers of Icelandic origin.
 The harbour in Gimli supports over 50 commercial fishing families on Lake Winnipeg.
 Gimli is part of Area 2 in the Lake Winnipeg fishery and has an overall quota of 1,000,000 kg of mostly pickerel from the south basin of the lake as well as white fish from the north basin.
 The fish was processed in Gimli since the establishment of the pier in 1900, a main wooden pier then.
 With the arrival of the Canadian Pacific Railway in 1905, production of the harvested fish grew with fish processing plants establishing in the community.
 In 1968 the Government of Canada established the Freshwater Fish Marketing Corporation and moved the processing of the fish to Winnipeg.

-A main industrial business in Gimli is the Crown Royal whiskey distillery.
+A main industrial business in Gimli is the Crown Royal whisky distillery.
 Daily production of Crown Royal uses 10,000 bushels of rye, corn and barley from Manitoba and surrounding provinces, and requires 750000 impgal of water naturally filtered through the limestone beneath the lake.
-The whisky produced at the Manitoba distillery is stored in 1.5 million barrels, located in 50 warehouses over 5 acre of land.
+The whisky produced at the Manitoba distillery is stored in 1.7 million barrels, located in 56 warehouses over 5 acre of land.
 The whisky is then blended and bottled in Amherstburg, Ontario.
 The Gimli Distillery opened in 1968.
-The plant employs 72 people with an annual payroll of almost C$4 million.
+The plant employs 80 people with an annual payroll of almost C$4 million.
 The operation is situated on two quarters of land and comprises a production building, barrel filling and dumping, and 46 warehouses to store the maturing whiskies.
 Faroex Ltd., established in 1981, produces composite components for use in the agricultural, automotive, consumer and military supply industries.
 Their first product was a flooring and support framing system made from plastic and fibreglass, used in hog production.

-Smaller companies include Interlake Agencies, a local real estate and insurance company that started in Gimli in 1962 and is now the largest seller of real estate in the Interlake region and one of the largest independent real estate companies in Manitoba.